SUSE/rmt/MANUAL.md

 ## USAGE

+  * `rmt-cli setup`:
+    This feature is a convenient way for new users or customers to configure their RMT settings.
+This feature adds a new command to the RMT configuration, allowing users to interactively input specific values like database and SCC credentials, and save them to the /etc/rmt.conf file.

   * `rmt-cli sync`:
     RMT comes with a preconfigured systemd timer to automatically get the latest product and repository data from the SUSE Customer Center over night.
     This command triggers the same synchronization instantly.